Getting an apartment

 Finding student jobs may sometimes be tricky if you are studying full time.
 Still, there are a few positions where students can work and earn some pocket money.
 These are for example fast food restaurants, stadiums and big events where additional help is needed.
 Seasonal work – selling hot wine at Christmas markets – is often available for students and young people.
 Hourly wages are quite good and working part time may be just enough for some people.
 Still, you need to have a back-up plan in case you are going to be unemployed for a while.
 When applying for study permit officials will ask you about your income sources.
 In case you have your parents sending you money, make sure to have official letter from your country with employer confirming your parent is working with them.
 This will save you a lot of trouble.

 Germany is a great land, it has a lot to offer but you need to be careful and understand where you would like to be.
 There are already a lot of foreigners so German employers are particularly selective when it comes to choosing an employee for a full time job.
+So why study in Germany?
 Having a German education will help but still there is a human factor – they will choose a local.
 So unless you are studying to be an engineer or some important specialist, consider moving to other countries after your studies as you might get stuck at restaurant jobs for a long time.